sameer-kharel/sameer-kharel/README.md

 -->
 # 👋 Hi there, I'm Sameer Kharel!

-I'm an undergraduate student studying BCA in Jhapa, Nepal, and I'm passionate about Machine Learning and AI.
+I'm an undergraduate student studying BCA in Jhapa, Nepal, and I'm passionate about ML/AI and Quantum computing.

 ## 👀 What I'm Interested In